ku-sldg/plih/_simple/5-Failure.md

 [^1]:Modulo error messages implies the values are the same except for differences in the specific message.
 (Left "Error message 1") and (Left "Different error message") are equivalent modulo error message.

-[^2]:The `ABET` is a tribute to my friend and colleague Nancy Kinnersley who passed away this past summer.
+[^2]:The `ABET` is a tribute to my friend and colleague Nancy Kinnersley who passed away unexpectedly.
 She was committed to service through the ABET accreditation organization.
 Seems only fitting.

 [^3]:https://hackage.haskell.org/package/base-4.9.0.0/docs/Data-Either.html "Either Monad"